 (She sinks senseless into Siegmund’s arms.)
 Siegmund, ha!

-• Sadly there aren’t many live recordings of Lehmann’s opera performances.
+Sadly there aren’t many live recordings of Lehmann’s opera performances.
 But since many concerts and recitals were broadcast and thus recorded on acetates, we do have some good comparisons with the studio recordings of the same era.
 From January 10, 1937 we have a section of Wagner’s Lohengrin: Du Ärmste kannst wohl nie ermessen with the NBC Orchestra conducted by Frank Black and broadcast for the RCA Magic Key.
-This falls in an area that’s not an actual opera performance, but also not a studio recording, because there was an audience present.
+This is, then, not an actual opera performance, but also not a studio recording, because there was an audience present.
 The only studio recording we have of this excerpt is from 1916.
 No orchestra or conductor is credited for this acoustic recording.
 There are thus two comparisons to listen for: Lehmann was at the beginning of her career and had at the age of 28 just made her name as Elsa in Lohengrin.
-The Magic Key recording found Lehmann still in beautiful voice at the age of 49.
+The Magic Key recording found Lehmann, having sung the role at least 80 times, still in beautiful voice at the age of 49.

 Ständchen